stela2502/Singularity_Tutorial/docs/index.md

     jupyter lab --port 9734 --ip=0.0.0.0 --allow-root --no-browser
 ```

-You should keep the %environment and the %runscript as this will allow you to (1) install your Python packages into the system directory mimiking the install process and (2) test if the manually modified sandbox can start the jupyter lab as expected in the end.
+You should keep the `%environment` and the `%runscript` as this will allow you to 1) install your Python packages into the system directory mimiking the install process and 2) test if the manually modified sandbox can start the jupyter lab as expected in the end.

-1. From that minimal def file you can build a MINIMAL sandbox and install your packages manually - hammering out the issues of your %post section in one go:
+1. From that minimal def file you can build a MINIMAL sandbox and install your packages manually - hammering out the issues of your `%post` section in one go:
 ```bash
 apptainer build --sandbox Singularity_Workshop MINIMAL.def
 apptainer shell --writable Singularity_Workshop
 ```
-2. After you have installed everything - including the jupyter lab server you can test the final funtionality with:
+2. After you have installed everything, including the jupyter lab server, you can test it with:
 ```bash
 apptainer run Singularity_Workshop
 ```

-The sandbox will also help you to install your other packages.
-I do not assume you are used to alpine linux - or?
-Install the software you need and do not forget to add all working install steps to the def file, too.
+**Install the software you need, and do not forget to add all working install steps to the def file too**.
 This way all later builds will already have your modifications in it!

 ### Build the Apptainer image

-Finally we build the image with:
+Finally we build the working image with:
 ```bash
 apptainer build Singularity_Workshop.sif Singularity_Workshop
 ```